 Gilbert, Alex, Diego, Laura, Ann, Georgie and Emma made it a short distance in our ‘toy vehicles’ as Stuart called them.
 We parked at the top of the track and proceeded on foot before we all climbed aboard the 4WD ute to the site of The Hemp Initiative.
 This was extra fun for those of us riding in the tray.

 Along with Stuart we met Manawa, who is one of two Natural Sequence Farming (NSF) trainees working on Marloo.
 Manawa had previously been a miner in Queensland and had decided a couple of years back that he wanted to work with the land in a different way.

-This will be part of the Marloo tour we’re organising for Futurelands 2 in November, when we’ll bus people to the farm for a picnic lunch and an exclusive NSF demo with Stuart (tickets selling fast, register here).
+This will be part of the Marloo tour we're organising for Futurelands 2 in November, when we’ll bus people to the farm for a picnic lunch and an exclusive NSF demo with Stuart.

 Diego and Georgie surveyed the landscape for some wild edibles.
-Diego was scoping for ingredients that might make their way into the Foragers Feast dinner, another highlight of Futurelands 2 in November (let’s plug that one more time, tickets here).
+Diego was scoping for ingredients that might make their way into the Foragers Feast dinner, another highlight of Futurelands 2 in November.

 Emma provided on-site feedback for possible NSF school workshops.